 Lindsay Helwig 500 RYT became certified in Classical Hatha Yoga in 2010 and has practiced yoga since 1998.
-She continues to study and also assist her teacher Cathy Mann of the Yoga Studio in Millis, MA.
+She continues to study with and assist her teacher Cathy Mann of the Yoga Studio in Millis, MA.
 In January 2017, Lindsay became the new owner of River House Yoga.
 Lindsay enjoys making yoga accessible to everyone and fosters a deep sense of community through her yoga classes.
-Over the years Lindsay has studied medicinal herbs, meditation, Thai yoga bodywork, natural childbirth and holistic nutrition.
+In her quest to understand and embody natural healing Lindsay has studied medicinal herbs, meditation, Thai yoga bodywork, natural childbirth and holistic nutrition.
 She has worked extensively in the natural products industry and is knowledgeable about supplements, natural body care and holistic health.
 Lindsay blends this experience into every one of her yoga classes to facilitate deep relaxation and inner peace.
 You can expect a gentle, therapeutic, heart-centered approach in Lindsay's yoga classes.
 She teaches a balanced sequence of safely aligned postures, breath work, and relaxation, integrating props when necessary.
 Lindsay tailors her teaching approach to the needs of each individual while also balancing the needs of the class as a whole.
+She also believes in constantly refining and improving her teaching repertoire through continuing to study with the best teachers in the field.
+Lindsay is currently working towards a certification in Iyengar Yoga under the mentorship of Rebecca Weisman of the Iyengar Yoga Center of Vermont.
 She lives off the grid in East Montpelier and loves spending her time alternately lounging and weeding in extensive herb gardens and orchards during the growing season!

 Katherine received her 200 hour teacher certification in 2007 with Mimi Loureiro at O2 Yoga (www.o2yoga.com) in Somerville, MA.
 Prior to 2007, she began practicing yoga to achieve purely physical goals- not expecting the practice to become such a central and integral part of her life.
 Yoga has brought a sense of balance, peace and mindfulness not only on her mat, but in her personal and corporate life.
 Katherine’s teaching style and training uses many principals of Astanga Yoga with a more creative and less predictable vinyasa-flow format.
 A native of Plainfield, VT, Katherine is excited to be back home and looks forward to continuing to give to students the joy and passion of yoga that she has received from so many knowledgeable, wonderful and supportive teachers.